Human Rights in a Global Perspective

 Several basic concepts are presented in the course, such as substantive rights or the various existing mechanisms for the protection human rights.
 Human rights are also be discussed from philosophical, historical, critical and practical perspectives.
 The course pays particular attention to the problem of establishing existing sources of law regarding human rights.

-Instruction is given primarily in the form of lectures.
-Problem-oriented seminars are also held.
-The course is divided into six parts.
+Instruction is given primarily in the form of lectures and seminars.

-The course is examined on the basis of the writing of case study, the written case study and oral presentation of a real or fictitious legal problem, the writing of a essay and through a final written examination.
+The course is examined on the basis of the writing of case study, the written investigation and oral presentation of a real or fictitious legal problem, the writing of a essay and through a written exam.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.